The Eminence in Shadow

 The Eminence in Shadow (陰の実力者になりたくて!, Kage no Jitsuryokusha ni Naritakute!) is a Japanese light novel series written by Daisuke Aizawa and illustrated by Tōzai.
 It began serialization online in May 2018 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Enterbrain, who have published the series since November 2018.

 A manga adaptation with art by Anri Sakano has been serialized in Kadokawa Shoten's seinen manga magazine Comp Ace since December 2018.
 A spin-off manga by Seta U, titled Kage no Jitsuryokusha ni Naritakute!
-Shadow Gaiden (陰の実力者になりたくて！ しゃどーがいでん), was also serialized via Comp Ace from July 2019 to September 2023.
+Shadow Gaiden, was also serialized via Comp Ace from July 2019 to September 2023.
+A second spin-off manga by Kanco, titled Kage no Jitsuryokusha ni Naritakute!
+Master of Garden: Shichikage Retsuden, started serialization via Comic Walker in May 2024.
 Both the light novel and main manga have been licensed in North America by Yen Press.

 An anime television series adaptation produced by Nexus aired from October 2022 to February 2023.
 A second season aired from October to December 2023.
-An anime film, titled The Eminence in Shadow: Lost Echoes, was announced in December 2023.
+An anime film, titled The Eminence in Shadow: Lost Echoes, is set to open in 2027.

 Premise

 In modern-day Japan, a boy named Minoru Kageno aspires to be a mastermind, exerting power from the shadows.
-During his clandestine training, an unforeseen accident occurs when he gets hit by a truck, leading to his untimely demise.
+During his secret training, an unforeseen accident occurs when he gets hit by a truck, leading to his untimely demise.
 To his surprise, he finds himself reborn in a fantastical realm as Cid Kagenou.
 Here, he decides to maintain a facade of mediocrity, intentionally avoiding the limelight while secretly nurturing his dream of orchestrating power from behind the scenes.

-As Cid goes about his life in this new world, he encounters an elven girl suffering from a mysterious ailment.
+As Cid goes about his life in this new world, he encounters an elven girl suffering from a mysterious illness.
 Putting his acquired knowledge to use, Cid successfully cures her.
 Seizing the opportunity, he weaves a tale for the elf, now named Alpha, claiming that this world is under the control of the nefarious Cult of Diablos.
-Cid, under the guise of Shadow, the leader of the clandestine organization Shadow Garden, assures Alpha that they possess the means to defeat the cult and restore peace to the land.
+Cid, under the guise of Shadow, the leader of the secret organization Shadow Garden, assures Alpha that they possess the means to defeat the cult and restore peace to the land.

-With newfound purpose, Alpha becomes an enthusiastic member of Shadow Garden, taking on the role of a recruiter and aiding Cid in expanding their influence.
-Unbeknownst to her, Cid's fabricated power struggle is not mere fiction; it is a harsh reality that he, as Shadow, is now actively engaged in.
+With a newfound purpose, Alpha becomes an enthusiastic member of Shadow Garden, taking on the role of a recruiter and aiding Cid in expanding their influence.
+Unbeknownst to her, Cid's fabricated power struggle is not mere fiction; it is a reality that he, as Shadow, is now actively engaged in.
 Under the alias, he navigates the complex web of political intrigue and magical conflicts, fighting against the very forces he had initially only pretended existed.

 As Shadow, Cid finds himself increasingly entangled in the conflicts of the fantasy world, with the lines between his fabricated story and the actual struggles blurring.
 The once-aspiring mastermind now faces the challenge of living up to the role he created and leading Shadow Garden in the fight against the genuine threats posed by the Cult of Diablos.